-$^{^{}a}P = 0.005.$
+^a P = 0.005.

-Table 3.
-Satisfaction Rate During Episiotomy Repair in 2 Groups of Nitrous Oxide and Lidocaine^a was more effective in reducing pain intensity during episiotomy repair compared with acupuncture.
-In a clinical trial published by Berlit et al. (19), the difference between N2O and lidocaine in reducing pain during the repair of genital lacerations was not statistically significant (P value = 0.69), which was not consistent with the findings of the present study.
-The findings of our study are similar to those reported by Franchi et al who compared topical Emla cream (n = 31) with injection of mepivacaine (n =30) for perineal repair.
-They showed that pain reduction and maternal satisfaction were higher in the Emla group (20).
-Although some studies have indicated that the analgesic effect of N2O can be used for pain relief during the first, second, and third stages of labor and postpartum procedures such as perineal repair, manual removal of placenta or uterine curettage (21).
-The majority of the related studies suggest infiltrative anesthesia as an effective method for reducing pain during episiotomy suturing.
-Some evidences also suggest the administration of N2O in addition to lidocaine for better pain control (22), in contrast, some investigations revealed that pain relief with N2O does not need additional medication (17).
+$\label{eq:constraint} \begin{array}{l} \mbox{Table 3.
+Satisfaction Rate During Episiotomy Repair in 2 Groups of Nitrous Oxide and Lidocaine} \end{array}$ and third stages of labor and postpartum procedures such as perineal repair, manual removal of placenta or uterine curettage (21), the majority of references suggest infiltrative anesthesia as an effective method for reducing pain during episiotomy suturing.
+Some evidence also suggested the administration of N2O in addition to lidocaine for better pain control (22); in contrast, some investigations revealed that pain relief with N2O does not need additional medication (17).
 There are no considerable clinical trials about pain management during episiotomy repair.
-In the present study, none of the participants in either group needed additional anesthesia and satisfaction of the used method was the same between 2 groups.
-The chi-square test results did not show significant difference between the N2O and lidocaine groups (P value = 0.173).
-In an investigation done by Berlit et al, the addition of prilocaine (31% in study group and 2% in control group) was necessary and the satisfaction does not significantly differ between the 2 groups (19).
-Gutton et al (23) reported an improvement in analgesia and maternal satisfaction when ropivacaine versus lidocaine was used for perineal infiltration post-episiotomy and in the study of Kindberg et al (18) satisfaction with acupuncture was significantly lower than lidocaine (P value = 0.01).
-The most prevalent side effect in this study was dizziness.
-In the present study, all side effects were transient and relieved after the termination of inhalation.
-The study conducted by Berlit et al showed that in 45% of the cases, entonox had no side effects, and in the rest of the cases, the side effects of entonox included dizziness (35%), euphoria (31%), and nausea (4%), all of which were transient and this is consistent with the result of this study (19).
-Similar studies have reported side effects such as dry mouth, dizziness, drowsiness and nausea (24,25).
+In the present study, none of the participants in 2 groups needed additional anesthesia, and satisfaction of the used method was the same between 2 groups.
+The chi square test results did not show any significant difference between the N2O and lidocaine groups (P=0.173).
+In Berlit and colleagues' investigation, the addition of prilocaine (31% in the study and 2% in the control groups) was necessary and the satisfaction did not significantly differ between 2 groups (19).
+Gutton et al (23) reported an improvement in analgesia and maternal satisfaction when ropivacaine was used in contrast to lidocaine for perineal infiltration post-episiotomy, and in the study of Kindberg et al (18) satisfaction from acupuncture was significantly lower than that from lidocaine (P = 0.01).

-Satisfaction Rate N 2 O n = 60 (%) Lidocaine n = 60 (%)
+N 2 O, n = 60 No. (%) Lidocaine, n = 60 No. (%)

+Satisfaction rate ^a

-Unsatisfied 0 (0) 1 (1.7)
+Unsatisfied 0 (0) 1(1.7)

-Satisfied 32 (53.3) 34 (56.7)
+Satisfied 32(53.3) 34(56.7)

-Completely satisfied 28 (46.7) 25 (41.7)
+Completely satisfied 28(46.7) 25(41.7)

-$^{^{}a}P = 0.713.$
+^a D = 0 712

+^a P = 0.713.